 Welcome to Classic Rotary Phones!

-Here we are beginning year number thirteen in the new millennium—2012.
+Here we are beginning year number sixteen in the new millennium—2015.
 The technological advances that our world is experiencing are far greater than many of us ever imagined.
 Today, people are carrying around smart phones, use video phones and VoIP phones at home and work.
 Yet with all the advancements, a part of our past is becoming more popular than ever before.
 More and more people are becoming interested in old telephones—Classic Rotary Telephones.
 These are telephones many baby-boomers remember from their youth.
 They remember the loud ring of the brass ringer bells, they remember dialing a girlfriend or boyfriend and hanging on the phone for hours.
 They remember the dependability of the phone and how there was service even when their home’s electrical power was off during stormy weather.
 Maybe they remember the old phone that Grandma had that was so heavy it could barely be lifted from the table.

 It’s difficult to imagine telephones that were manufactured at the turn of the last century are still in working condition and able to be used on today’s phone lines.